 - Lower part

 The upper part of the face is between hairline and the eyebrows.
 The height of the upper part is smallest of all the three facial heights.
-In Caucasians and Chinese the height of the upper part is almost same 5.7 cm.
-In Afro it's 0.5 cm more than the Caucasians and Chinese, its 6.18 cm.
-The vertical height of the upper parts provides a good parameter for restoring the height of the lost hairline.
-As the upper part in afro has more height, so do the hairline.
-On an average Afro hairline is 0.5 cm higher than Caucasians and Chinese.
+In Caucasians and Asians, the height of the upper part is almost same, averages about 5.70 cm.
+In Afro, it’s 0.5 cm more than the Caucasians and Asians and on an average its 6.20 cm.
+As the upper part of the face in afro has more height, so does the hairline.
+On an average Afro hairline is 0.5 cm higher than Caucasians and Asians.

-The lower part is between lower base of the nose and the chin.
+The lower part is between the lower base of the nose and the chin.
 The height of the lower part of the face is largest of all the three facial heights in all the races.
-In Caucasians and Chinese the height of the lower part is almost same 7.25 cm.
-In Afro the height of the lower part is 0.5 cm more than the Caucasians and Chinese, its 7.75 cm.
+In Caucasians and Asians, the height of the lower part is almost same, averages 7 cm.
+In Afro, the height of the lower part is 0.5 cm more than the Caucasians and Asians with an average of 7.50 cm.

 Horizontal Facial Dimensions

 In horizontal facial dimensions, four measurements are important.